 The Trojan Fitness Center is equipped with 23 cardiovascular machines.
 The cardiovascular equipment includes treadmills, elliptical trainers, and bikes.
 It is also equipped with 30 strength machines to meet your work out needs.
 The Trojan Fitness Center is located on the first floor of the Trojan Center.
-A current Troy University Student ID must be presented to access the Trojan Fitness Center.
+A current Troy University Student ID or Faculty/Staff membership ID must be presented to access the Trojan Fitness Center.